xinjin/course-adv-net/README.md

 How to write reviews

-- 4 sections in review:  - Summary  - Paper strengths  - Paper weaknesses  - Detailed comments- Summary (points in sentence or bullet form)  - 1-2 points:  What problem?  - 1-2 points:  Core novel ideas or technical contributions  - 3-5 points: Summarize approach, mechanisms, findings- Strengths/Weaknesses:  2-4 points each- Detailed comments:   - Longer exposition.
+- 4 sections in review
+  - Summary
+  - Paper strengths
+  - Paper weaknesses
+  - Detailed comments
+- Summary (points in sentence or bullet form)
+  - 1-2 points:  What problem?
+  - 1-2 points:  Core novel ideas or technical contributions
+  - 3-5 points: Summarize approach, mechanisms, findings
+- Strengths/Weaknesses:  2-4 points each
+- Detailed comments
+  - Longer exposition.
 Be constructive.
-Imagine conversation w/ authors:  What would you tell them?  - May include:      - Problem: What is it?
+Imagine conversation w/ authors:  What would you tell them?
+  - May include
+      - Problem: What is it?
 Is it new?
 Is it real?
 Is it important?
       - Solution: What is the technique(s)?
 Is it novel?
 How is it compared to past solutions?
 What is the intuition(s)?
       - Implementation/evaluation: Does it have a real system prototype?
-Are the evaluation datasets representative?
+Is the evaluation dataset(s) representative?
 Does the evaluation cover all aspects?
       - Looking forward: Can you come up with a new/different/better solution?
 Can you find a new/related problem to solve?

 ## Programming Assignments